 The main difference between a virtual office space and a physical coworking space is that the former exists only online and the latter has a physical location.
 However, the amenities offered by virtual offices are very close to those of actual spaces.
 For instance, they provide entrepreneurs with:

 Virtual offices are advantageous solutions for businessmen working from a home office, remote employees, people who travel often, digital nomads, etc. Entrepreneurs with a home office can use a professional address to look more credible to the customers.
-Business people that travel or move all the time can also benefit from a virtual office as there is no need to change business addresses frequently.
+Business people that travel or move all the time can also benefit from virtual teams or office as there is no need to change business addresses frequently.
 As to remote workers, they will avoid loneliness by joining the online community and taking part in the activities the community manager offers.

 The concept of virtual coworking is not absolutely new.
 It appeared long before the covid 19 pandemics but started to spread much faster during the outbreak when coworking operators were looking for ways to adjust their workspaces to isolation mode.

 When organized properly, a virtual coworking space provides pretty much the same membership benefits as physical space with the only difference that members don't have to be at the same place.

 With a virtual coworking subscription, members get a sense of community while working from wherever they are.
 They virtually sit at a specific desk marked in the virtual floorplan, interact with other residents throughout the day, go to virtual locations such as phone booths and meeting rooms.

 In a word, they live a usual coworker's life but without physical contacts and access to coffee or printing.
 All activities take place in virtual reality/settings.

 Now, when we are familiar with the virtual coworking space concept, let's make a brief list of possible perks a virtual coworking membership plan can include.